 This year’s Festival was delicious and filling.
 While there were the inevitable small glitches, it went extremely well and I’m looking-forward to collaborating on next year’s.

-If anyone has pictures, contact me privately with them and I’ll post them here.
+If anyone has pictures, contact us privately with them and we’ll post them here.

 Summer goes by quickly, and the 2018 Northwest Rumi Festival is approaching fast!

 Two messages I’d like to share about this year’s gathering:

 Our sister Baqia suggested this group, and when I checked out their music (accessible on YouTube , in many flavors), I realized instantly what a perfect fit they’d be for the festival.
 After a number of email and phone exchanges, this week I had the great pleasure of spending time with Neda Jalali and Eric Tompkins, the principal members, when they came down from Prince George to rehearse with the Seattle area musicians who will accompany them at our concert.

 Engaging in conversations and making zikr with them was delightful, and listening to their CDs has been a joy.
 Neda, a wonderful Persian vocalist, and Eric, playing guitar and collaborating with her on musical compositions, create a unique East/West blend, often taking Rumi’s lyrics as a starting place.
 I know that they will add something very special to the festival mix.

 We were grateful to receive evaluation forms from a substantial number of participants in the 2017 festival.
 We were especially pleased by the overwhelmingly positive responses to the event.

 Our feeling has been that Rumi’s teachings and presence are inseparable from contemporary Sufism as it manifests in each of our circles—whether or not he and his poetry are explicitly referenced.
 However, nearly one third of those who gave us feedback shared that they would have liked to experience “more Rumi!”